 - the amount of time they can spend online

 - the websites they can visit or activities they can take part in

 - sharing images and videos

-- how to behave respectfully online and to not post anything they wouldn't say face-to-face.
+- how to treat people online and not post anything they wouldn't say face-to-face.

 If your child plays online games:

-- check the age rating of all games before they play
+- check the age rating before they play

-- negotiate the amount of time your child spends playing online games so that they don't get addicted to them.
+- negotiate the amount of time they spend playing online games.

 You know your child best, so check that the websites, social networks and games they're using are suitable for them.

 Check that your browser's homepage (the page that you see when you open an internet window) is set to a website that you're happy for your child to see.